humza-hmyn/IDS2022F/quiz/1/README.md

 12. A Version COntrol System (VCS) is a series of systems (be they harware and/or software) that are set to track, store, and provide changes in computer files and programs.

-13. Four Modern Scientific Tools that Grew Exponentially Fast in the Last Decade:
+13. Four Modern Scientific Tools that Grew Exponentially Fast in the Last Decade: <br />
 	i.
-Perl
+Perl  <br />
 	ii.
-Python
+Python <br />
 	iii.
-Bioinformatice
+Bioinformatics <br />
 	iv.
-Data Analysis
+Data Analysis <br />

-14. Six benefits of Using a Distributed VCS:
+14. Six benefits of Using a Distributed VCS: <br />
 	i.
-Every member of project has their own copy of the project ii.
-If anything were to happen to the main server, every node/user has a backup of the original project iii.Users can work without an internet connection as they have a local copy of the original project
+Every member of project has their own copy of the project <br />
+	ii.
+If anything were to happen to the main server, every node/user has a backup of the original project <br />
+	iii.Users can work without an internet connection as they have a local copy of the original project <br />
-	iv: DVCS allow easier merging into repositories as well as a significantly less likely hood for branch merge conflicts
+	iv: DVCS allow easier merging into repositories as well as a significantly less likely hood for branch merge conflicts <br />
-	v: Technically speaking, each clone of the main repository is a backup of it
+	v: Technically speaking, each clone of the main repository is a backup of it <br />
-	vi: DVCS's are also helpful in the fact they provide a way to organize work in a **distributed** manner - where teams can review and check code that is meant to be committed to the main repository.
+	vi: DVCS's are also helpful in the fact they provide a way to organize work in a **distributed** manner - where teams can review and  <br />
+	check code that is meant to be committed to the main repository.  <br />

-15. 3 Historical Versions of VCS's
+15. 3 Historical Versions of VCS's <br />
 	i.
-Local VCS
+Local VCS <br />
 	ii.
-Centralized VCS
+Centralized VCS <br />
 	ii.
-Distributed VCS
+Distributed VCS <br />

 16. Git is the software that is used to access a repositor whereas Githb is the actual repository that stores data.
 Git is the server client and GitHub is the host.